sivteck/react-swc-tailwind-template/README.md

 Minimal React Project Template
 ------------------------------

-Sets up React, React-DOM and Styled-Components by default
+Sets up React and React-DOM by default

 Uses Babel to compile JSX to JS